ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Introduction

-\remove{ \paragraph{Combining Erasure-Codes and Reconfiguration} In the current work, our goal is to design an atomic memory algorithm that uses erasure-codes to reduce storage and communication costs allows reconfiguration operations, while the service remains available.
 A natural approach that comes to mind is to adopt one of the erasure code-based strongly consistent service, originally designed for a static set of servers, to one of the popular reconfiguration based algorithms, such as, RAMBO and DynaStore.
 We were unable to take such an approach for the following reasons.
 In RAMBO and DynaStore, both clients and servers are in the sample processes, but in our model clients and servers are separate processes.
 First of all, both of these algorithms are designed for replication-based systems and achieving optimal storage and communication costs were not their goals.
 In RAMBO, communication among processes is carried out by continuously gossiping among themselves.
 Such as communication protocol is not suitable for accounting for communication costs associated with individual read or write operations.
 On the other hand, in DynaStore, clients speculate active configurations and try to merge them to one configurations, where all configuration changes are reflected, by following a path of configurations linked in the form of a DAG.
 In some sense, if there is any resemblance between ~\ares{} and of these algorithms then both ~\ares{} and RAMBO uses consensus to perform the reconfiguration. } \remove{ Here, for the first time we provide a strongly consistent distributed storage algorithm which allows reconfiguration, with erasure code-based cost-effective storage.
 First, we present and algorithm for a static configuration of servers, which uses erasure codes, which is also the first erasure-code-based atomic memory algorithm that completes any read or write operations in two rounds.
 Next we design an overarching algorithmic framework which can install new configuration by sue the operation provided by the underlying atomic memory algorithm.
 As a result, the algorithm can switch and move data from an older configuration to a newer one with uninterrupted service.
-We also prove the safety and liveness property of the algorithm. } \myparagraph{Our Contributions.} In this work, we present \ares{}, an algorithm that allows reconfiguration of the servers that emulates an atomic memory, specifically suitable for atomic memory service that uses erasure codes, while keeping the service available at all times.
-In order to keep \ares{} general, so as to allow adaptation of already known atomic memory algorithms to the configurations, we introduced a new set of data primitives, that (i) provides a \emph{modular} framework to describe atomic read/write storage implementations, and (ii) enhances the ease for reasoning about algorithm's correct implementation of atomic memory.
-Using these primitives, we are able to prove the safety property (atomic memory) of an execution of \ares{} that involves ongoing reconfiguration operations.
-We also present \treas, the first two-round erasure code-based MWMR algorithm, with cost-effective storage and communication costs, for emulating shared atomic memory under message-passing environment in the presence of crash-failure of processes.
-We prove safety and liveness conditions for \treas.
-Then we describe a new algorithm \ares-\treas, where we use a modified version of \treas{} as the underlying atomic memory algorithm in every configuration and modify \ares{}, so that data from one configuration is transferred to another directly, thereby, avoiding the reconfiguration client as the possible bottleneck.
+We also prove the safety and liveness property of the algorithm. } \myparagraph{Our Contributions.} We develop a \myemph{reconfigurable}, \textit{erasure-coded}, \myemph{atomic} or \myemph{strongly consistent} ~\cite{HW90, Lynch1996} read/write storage algorithm, called \ares{}.
+Motivated by many practical systems, \ares{} assumes clients and servers are separate processes \footnote{In practice, these processes can be on the same node or different nodes.} that communicate via logical point-to-point channels.